COVID–19 FAQs: support for individuals and businesses

-How will the Government pay 80% of my workers’ salaries?
+How will the Government pay part of my workers’ salaries?

 As an employer, you will need to designate affected employees as ‘furloughed workers’ and notify them of this change.
 You will then need to submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal.